Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Proton induced transmutation: fidelity to nuclear environments

 In figure~\ref{fig:Trans}, the normalized production of helium and hydrogen in materials are compared for three neutron environments (fast breeder reactors (FBR), high flux reactors (HFR) and prototypical fusion power plant first wall (Demo)) and proton irradiation.
 There are three important takeaways from this figure.
 First, there are orders of magnitude difference in the production of helium and hydrogen across neutron environments with a fusion power plant typically producing one to two orders of magnitude more than either fission reactor environment due to the presence of 14.1 MeV neutrons from the deuterium-tritium fusion reaction.
 Material irradiation in fission reactor are insufficient to reproduce the important effect of H and He accumulation found in fusion materials; any high-fidelity irradiation technique must be able to produce H and He over the range required to achieve fusion relevant levels of these transmutation gases.

-The second takeaway is that - due to the nuclear reaction thresholds that generate H and He in charged particle reactions with the irradiated material - low energy proton irradiation (less than approximately 10 MeV) and self-ion irradiation for materials such as tungsten cannot generate transmutation gases that important to capturing the full material response of fusion materials.
+The second takeaway is that - due to the nuclear reaction thresholds that generate H and He in charged particle reactions with the irradiated material - low energy proton irradiation (below 5-10 MeV) and self-ion irradiation for materials such as tungsten cannot generate transmutation gases that important to capturing the full material response of fusion materials.

 The final and most important takeaway is the capability of intermediate energy protons to produce fusion-relevant quantities of H and He transmutation gases over three to four order of magnitude in concentration simply by tuning the irradiation energy.
 For each element, the amount of helium or hydrogen produced could be matched to the application with a proton energy of less than 20~MeV.
 This matches closely with the energy range required to achieve high fidelity in the pka spectrum recoil distribution and irradiation of bulk specimens suitable for direct engineering testing discussed in Section~\ref{Sec:PKA}.
 Because the helium and hydrogen generation are coupled, it is difficult to simultaneously match both the helium and hydrogen production to the application.
 However, proton irradiation does allow, in general, a closer match to a fusion environment than either of the fission reactor environments, which produce much less He and H in each case.
 Additionally proton irradiation at several energies would produce comparable irradiations with a varied level of He and H production, allowing a controlled study of the impact of helium and hydrogen production.
 Therefore, intermediate-energy proton irradiation can be tailored to study the transmutation effects expected in fusion and future fission reactors with a much greater range than multiple-beam techniques and much more flexibility than fission irradiation.